Sardana development guidelines

 RecorderManager

-The objects currently under MacroServer
+The objects currently under MacroServer management are

-communicated to the clients with the Elements
+communicated to the clients with the Elements attribute.

-is just a thin layer in macro execution process
+Door is just a thin layer in macro execution process

-where the principal role plays MacroExecutor
+where the principal role plays MacroExecutor - one

-instance per Door
+instance per Door.

 Macros are executed asynchronously using threads by one

-with just one worker thread per
+ThreadPool with just one worker thread per

 Note